General Participation Requirements

 4. Research Elective (optional)

 The fellow is strongly encouraged to participate in ongoing and/or original research projects.
-Depending on the demands of the project, work in this area can be incorporated into non-clinical time provided during regular operating room rotations or may be provided as a block of time, up to 4 weeks.
+All fellows will be engaged in department-driven Quality Improvement Initiatives.
+Depending on the demands of the project, work in this area can be incorporated into non-clinical time provided during regular operating room rotations or may be provided as a block of time, up to 2 weeks.

 Support for research projects is available through the department's research division.
 The department has ample computer and technical support for data base entry, management and statistical analysis.
 Research Assistants are on staff to help with research protocol development, subject recruitment and data collection for clinical studies.
 A modest departmental research fund is available to support projects deemed to be of sufficient merit.

-The fellow may make special arrangements to spend up to one month (instead of a research elective) on other rotations outside the operating room.
+The fellow may make special arrangements to spend up to two weeks (instead of a research elective) on other rotations outside the operating room.
 Examples of such rotations would be Pediatric Pulmonary Medicine, Neonatology or Pediatric Cardiology.

 6. Cardiac Anesthesia